0xDAWS/datchk/README.md

 **NOTE:** Use --help or -h to bring up this information
 ```
 positional arguments:
-  PATH                       Path to rom file or directory
+  PATH                       Path to file or directory

 options:
   -h, --help                 show this help message and exit
   -d, --datfile PATH         Path to datfile
   -r, --rename               Rename an incorrectly named file with its datfile entry name
-  -c, --check                Validate rom files
+  -c, --check                Validate files
   -a, --algorithm ALGORITHM  Set hash algorithm [md5,sha1,sha256]
   -s, --search KEYWORD       Search datfile with a keyword
 ```

 # Supported file types
-The best way to use [datchk](#datchk) is to have your roms uncompressed and organised in suitable directories.
-Some users prefer to have their roms compressed to save disk space, so datchk can process and validate compressed roms as well!
+The best way to use [datchk](#datchk) is to have your files uncompressed and organised in suitable directories.
+Some users prefer to have their files compressed to save disk space, so datchk can process and validate some compressed files as well!

 To achieve this the compressed archive will be decompressed to a tmp directory created when you execute datchk.
-Obviously, this will result in more read/writes on your disk and will be much slower in most cases, so it's a better idea to have your roms uncompressed for the best experience.
+Obviously, this will result in more read/writes on your disk and will be much slower in most cases, so it's a better idea to have your files uncompressed for the best experience.

 **Supported archive formats: .zip and .7z**

-Archive files must contain **ONLY** a single rom to be processed by datchk, multiple file archives are not supported.
+Archive files must contain **ONLY** a single file to be processed by datchk, multiple file archives are not supported.

 # Output Codes
 After datchk completes a check operation, a report is automatically generated and will display the results of the check, including any warnings and failed checksum matches.
-Some of the output codes will be self explanatory, but let's take a look at what each means and how it can help you to get the best information from the check operation report.
+Some of the output codes will be self explanatory, but let's take a look at what each means and how it can help you to get the best information ffile the check operation report.

 ### PASS
 The file matched an entry in the datfile and it's checksum was validated as correct.
 ___

 ### FAIL
 When comparing checksums, a match will give a **PASS** result as mentioned above, but an incorrect match will give the **FAIL** result.
-Fail in this case means the rom entry was correctly identified in the datfile, but the checksum of the rom does not match the corresponding value in the datfile entry.
+Fail in this case means the file entry was correctly identified in the datfile, but the checksum of the file does not match the corresponding value in the datfile entry.
 ___

 ### CSNA (CheckSum Not Available)